Does Medicare Pay For Nursing Homes In Texas

 Coverage Details and Costs

-It's important to note that Medicare Part A only covers skilled care.
+you'll want to note that Medicare Part A only covers skilled care.
 Custodial care, which involves assistance with activities of daily living (ADLs) such as bathing, dressing, and eating, is generally not covered by Medicare.
 This is a significant distinction, as many nursing home residents require primarily custodial care rather than skilled medical services.

 Medicare Part B and Nursing Homes